 Multivariate simplex splines for approximation theory have been extensively investigated in mathematical science for many years.
-Motivated by an idea of Curry and Schoenberg for a geometric interpretation of univariate B-splines, de Boor [6] first presented a brief description of multivariate simplex splines.
+Motivated by an idea of Curry and Schoenberg for a geometric interpretation of univariate B-splines, de Boor [dB76] first presented a brief description of multivariate simplex splines.
 Since then, their theoretical aspects have been explored extensively.
-From the point of view of blossoming, Dahmen et al. [5] proposed triangular B-splines.
-In contrast to the theoretical advances, the application of multivariate simplex splines has been underexplored.
-Greiner and Seidel [7] demonstrated the practical feasibility of multivariate B-spline algorithms in graphics and shape design.
-Pfeifle and Seidel proposed a fast evaluation technique for quadratic bivariate Dahmen, Micchelli, Seidel (DMS)-spline surfaces [8] and demonstrated the fitting of triangular B-spline surfaces to scattered data through the use of least squares and optimization techniques [9].
-Qin and Terzopoulos [10] presented dynamic triangular NURBS, a free-form shape model.
-He and Qin [11] presented an approach for reconstructing a triangular B-spline surface from a set of scanned 3D points.
-To the authors' best knowledge, there is no existing research work that applies multivariate simplex splines to represent solid geometry, model its heterogeneous material attributes, and reconstruct continuous volumetric splines from discretized volumetric inputs via data fitting.
+From the point of view of blossoming, Dahmen et. al [DMS92] proposed triangular B-splines.
+In sharp contrast to the theoretical advances, the application of multivariate simplex splines has been severely underexplored.
+Greiner and Seidel [GS94] demonstrated the practical feasibility of multivariate B-spline algorithms in graphics and shape design.
+Pfeifle and Seidel proposed a faster evaluation technique for quadratic bivariate DMS-spline surfaces [PS94] and demonstrated the fitting of triangular B-spline surfaces to scattered data through the use of least squares and optimization techniques [PS95].
+Qin and Terzopoulos [QT97] presented dynamic triangular NURBS, a freeform shape model.
+Most recently, He and Qin [HQ04] presented a new approach for reconstructing a triangular B-spline surface from a set of scanned 3D points.
+To the authors' best knowledge, there are no existing research work, which applies multivariate simplex splines to represent solid geometry, model its heterogeneous material attributes, and reconstruct continuous volumetric splines from discretized volumetric inputs via data fitting.

-2 Trivariate DMS-Spline Volumes
+3. Trivariate DMS-spline Volumes

-Analogous to a tensor product, trivariate B-spline volume [1,4], we can instead use simplex splines to model volumetric objects.
+Analogous to a tensor-product, trivariate B-spline volume [RE99, MC01], we can instead use simplex splines to model volumetric objects.
 To motivate our rationales, we have detailed some major advantages of multivariate simplex spline volumes over conventional tensor-product B-spline volumes in Section 1.

-2.1 Trivariate Simplex Splines.
+3.1.
+Trivariate Simplex Splines

 Throughout this paper, we employ a trivariate simplex spline to represent and extract both solid geometry and its volumetric attributes.
-Now, we shall review the formulation of the trivariate simplex splines and summarize their analytic and geometric properties.
+Now we shall review the formulation of the trivariate simplex splines and summarize their analytic and geometric properties.

-The directional derivative of $M(\mathbf{u} | \mathbf{V})$ with respect to a vector \mathbf{v} is defined as follows:
+The directional derivative of $M(\mathbf{x}|\mathbf{V})$ with respect to a vector \mathbf{v} is defined as follows: